 Designated at National level

-Designated at Local level : Historic Landmark, 2010
+Designated at Local level : Ridgeland/Oak Park Historic District 1994

 Potentially eligible as a contributing resource

-This is a 2.5-story single-family residence in the Stick style built in 1887.
+This is a 2-story single-family residence in the Stick style built ca. 1888.
 The structural system is frame.
 The foundation is stone.
 Exterior walls are original wood clapboard and original diagonal and decorative wood siding.
-Also wood shingles and decorative woodwork.
-The building has a cross gable roof clad in replacement asphalt shingles and one gabled dormer.
+The building has a hip with center gable roof clad in replacement asphalt shingles and two gabled dormers.
 There is one center, straddle ridge, brick chimney.
-Windows are original wood, 2/2 double-hung sashes.
-Also art glass windows and leaded glass casement windows.
-There is a single-story, single-bay open porch characterized by a hip-roofed with center balcony roof clad in asphalt shingles with turned wood posts.
-Keyhole entrance and lattice a 1995 reconstruction of the original design.
-Entry door configuration a 2004 reconstruction of the original design.
-There is a single-story, side, frame addition.
-Sunroom.
+Windows are replacement, 1/1 double-hung sashes.
+Art glass windows on front facade.
+There is a single-story, full-width open porch characterized by a hip roof clad in asphalt shingles with turned wood posts.

 Description generated by RuskinARC™.